‘Australia’s Hottest Bikini Model’ Tina Louise Bares Booty As She Shows Off Her ‘Arch Game’

 For the photo, the Australian bombshell is posing in a well-lit, spacious room with her back to a rail.
-The model has both of her arms pulled back as she touches the rail, arching her back deeply, showing off quite a bit of strength and flexibility.
+The model has both of her arms pulled back as she touches the rail, arching her back deeply to show off quite a bit of strength and flexibility.
 Tina Louise is wearing a black lace lingerie set that consists of a sheer bra with embroidered details in black that give it an interesting texture.
-The bra features thin straps that go over her shoulders, in an addition to two sets of straps that hug her midsection, clasping on the back.
+The bra features thin straps that go over her shoulders and two sets of straps that hug her midsection, clasping on the back.

 The fitness model teamed her bra with a pair of matching underwear whose thong-cut makes it almost invisible from the back, baring Tina Louise’s derriere and putting it fully on display.
 While the model didn’t share where the lingerie she is wearing is from, La Bombacha shared a photo of Tina Louise in this set on its Instagram page.

-Tina Louise has her head tilted back with her eyes closed and lips parted, in a facial expression that is both seductive and introspective at the same time.
+Tina Louise has her head tilted back with her eyes closed and lips parted in a facial expression that is both seductive and introspective at the same time.
 Her blonde hair is parted in the middle and style down as her natural waves fall back onto her bare back.

-As of the time of this writing, the post — which Tina Louise shared with her 2.2 million Instagram followers — had garnered more than 30,400 likes and upwards of 420 comments in under a day of being posted.
+As of the time of this writing, the post — which Tina Louise shared with her 2.2 million Instagram followers — had garnered more than 30,400 likes and upward of 420 comments in under a day of being posted.
 Users of the social media app flocked to the comments section to share how they feel about the sultry photo.

 “Watch football or comment on Tina’s gram?!” one user chimed in.